quchen/articles/monad_fail.md

   behaviour of `do` notation pattern matching? **It doesn't.** The implementation does not affect strictness at all, only the desugaring step.
-  Care must be taken when fixing warnings by making patterns irrefutable using `~`, as that does affect strictness.
+  Care must be taken when fixing warnings by making patterns irrefutable using `~`, as that *does* affect strictness.
 (Cf. difference between lazy/strict State)

-- The `Monad` constraint for `MonadFail` is completely unnecessary.
+- The `Monad` constraint for `MonadFail` seems unnecessary.
+Should we drop or relax it?
 What other things should be considered?

   - Applicative `do` notation is coming sooner or later, `fail` might be useful in this more general scenario.
 Due to the AMP, it is trivial to change the `MonadFail` superclass to `Applicative` later.
+(The name will be a bit misleading, but it's a very small price to pay.)
   - The class might be misused for a strange pointed type if left without any constraint.
-The docs will have to make it clear that this is not the intended use.
+This is not the intended use at all.

   I think we should keep the `Monad` superclass for three main reasons: